Shuyan-peace/spring-boot-copilot-migrated/README.md

 To install this web application make the following steps:

 #### 1. Clone the project
-`create local directory, example mkdir project-example`
+Create local directory, example:

+`mkdir project-example`

 `cd project-example`